zulkifly-anawi/certification-study-system/README.md

 ## 📖 Overview

-**CAPM Study System** is a comprehensive web-based platform designed to help professionals prepare for certification exams through interactive practice questions, timed quizzes, and full exam simulations.
+**Certification Study System** is a comprehensive web-based platform designed to help professionals prepare for certification exams through interactive practice questions, timed quizzes, and full exam simulations.
 The system currently supports CAPM, PSM1, PMP, and other professional certifications with a robust admin panel for managing questions and tracking user progress.

 ### 🎯 What Makes It Special?